-For Bernie Sanders ‘socialism’ means a series of reforms to make American society fairer and more democratic—more like what exists in West European countries and especially Scandinavia.
+For Bernie Sanders and many others like him ‘socialism’ means a series of reforms to make American society fairer and more democratic—more like what exists in West European countries and especially Scandinavia.
 He wants the capitalists who own most of the means of life—the land and other productive wealth—to pay more taxes.
 He wants more effective government regulation of their business activity.
 But he never talks about the need to replace capitalism by a fundamentally different system.

 There are other people for whom ‘socialism’ means the ‘communist’ dictatorships that used to exist in Russia and other countries.
 (In a few places they are still in power.)
 Under these regimes the means of life were owned by the state and controlled by officials.

 However, there exists another tradition of socialist thought in which socialism means neither the reform of capitalism nor state ownership.
-It means social (or communal) ownership—that is, democratic control of the means of life by and for the whole of society (or the whole community).
+It means social (or common or communal) ownership — that is, democratic control of the means of life by and for the whole of society (or the whole community).
 It also means production for use not profit.

 This is the meaning given to ‘socialism’ by myself and by the World Socialist Movement (WSM) to which I belong.
 As you will see from the home page, a similar definition was given by Sylvia Pankhurst.
 (Like her mother and sisters, Sylvia Pankhurst was a prominent British suffragette — that is, a campaigner for votes for women.
 Opposed to militarism, she broke with them on account of their support for World War One and became a staunch socialist.)

 The WSM views socialism as a worldwide society.
 The interconnected nature of today’s world makes it impossible to create a new society in a single country.
 Capitalism is a world system, so socialism too has to be a world system.

 The headings along the navigation bar on the home page and the drop-down menus you will see by clicking them provide a guide to the topics covered by the site.
 Let me explain a few points.